The Bothy is our bunkhouse-style HOLIDAY cottage. It’s a cool and cosy barn conversion, once home to Dod Mill’s animals and machinery.

 The new mezzanine bedroom is tucked up above the kitchen area, looking down on the living area.
 You’ll be super comfy in the kingsize bed, which can be split into twin beds if needed.
 There are beautiful, white cotton/linen sheets and cosy blankets.

-The twin bedroom was originally the mill’s pigsty.
+The twin bedroom in the holiday cottage was originally the mill’s pigsty.
 It’s painted in a deep Inchyra Blue (Farrow & Ball) with grey Egyptian cotton linen and cosy wool blankets on the beds.
 There is a wardrobe with hanging space and shelves, a hairdryer, iron and ironing board.

 The bedroom leads through to the shower room, where you’ll find fluffy towels and spa-style products.